pzel/assert-polyml/README.md

 It takes a string that describes the test case, and then a function typed `(unit -> Assert.raisesTestExn)`.
 How do we obtain such a function?
 By embedding within its body one of the assertions offered by the module.
-The are listed below.
+They are listed below.